BorisNA/addflex/Readme.md

 1. A dictionary in a parseable format, for example StarDict, DSL, XDXF etc (see notes on DSL below!)
 2. Inflection forms file (for example from https://github.com/BorisNA/dsl2mobi/tree/master/wordforms)
-3. A tool to convert the dictionary to the Kobo dictfile .df format and .df to the StarDict forma (for example https://github.com/ilius/pyglossary)
+3. A tool to convert the dictionary to the Kobo dictfile (.df) format and .df to the StarDict format (for example https://github.com/ilius/pyglossary)
 4. Python ~~to rule them all~~ to run this script

 ## Adding inflections to the StarDict format